-We are building the Children’s Garden on a 1500m2 hill-top site with fantastic views near the Treehouse visitor centre and our plant nursery.
+The Children's Garden will be built on a 1,500 square metre hill-top site with fantastic views near the Treehouse Visitor Centre and plant nursery.

 Why we need a Children's Garden

-With natural resources getting scarce and the other environmental challenges we face, learning about horticulture, sustainability and the vital role plants play in our lives is critical for future generations.
+But with natural resources getting scarce, learning about horticulture, sustainability and the vital role plants play in our lives is critical for our planet.

-is a unique opportunity to get children involved and foster
+is a unique opportunity to get children involved and encourage

-With 1.2 million visits a year, the Botanic Garden is already one of
+With 1.2 million visitors a year, the Botanic Garden is already one of

-Children’s Garden attracting many more local, national and international
+Children’s Garden to attract many more local, national and international

 A living outdoor classroom